 Implementation Considerations

 Setup is manageable for teams already familiar with GCP IAM configuration, but still requires project setup, authentication, and permission configuration.
-The server connects through Google Cloud's managed MCP infrastructure, which includes managed HTTPS endpoints, fine-grained authorization, and centralized audit logging.
+The server connects through Google Cloud's managed MCP infrastructure, which includes OAuth 2.0 authentication, IAM authorization, and Google Cloud auditability.
 Organizations that want broader cross-tool governance or a unified control plane across third-party MCP servers may still prefer a dedicated gateway layer.

 Cost: Free (BigQuery usage costs apply separately)